 Who We Serve

-JTM serves those who are shaping the evolving news and information ecosystem including emerging and traditional journalists, people and their communities, and others who contribute to civic discourse, such as educators, information technologists and librarians.
+JTM serves those who are shaping the evolving news and information ecosystem: emerging and traditional journalists and others who contribute to civic discourse, such as educators, information technologists, planners, storytellers, and librarians.